 that a man is not justified

 The word “justified” primarily sets forth the idea of to deem, declare or cause to be right.
 The standard for relating to God is God Himself.
 God cannot compromise His integrity.
-As an absolute being, He cannot do anything outside His character, nor can He live with anyone that is outside His character.
-Every person on earth, save one, has committed sin (Romans 3:10,23).
+As an absolute being, He cannot do anything outside His character, nor can He live with anyone outside His character.
+Every person on earth, save one, has sinned (Romans 3:10,23).
 We all fall short of who God is in His righteousness.

-The word “justified” connotes the idea of receiving justification [passive voice].
+The word “justified” connotes the idea of receiving justification (passive voice).
 Justification is something that God does, not people.
-We do not earn or deserve justification.
+We do not earn or deserve justification for something we do.

 by the works of the law

 God declares people who believe Jesus died for their sins as right as He Himself is right, exclusively by faith, not works.
-God renders them as right as Himself the moment they place faith in Christ’s death as payment for their sin.
+God renders them as right as Himself the moment they place trust in Christ’s death as payment for their sin.
 God henceforth treats them as judicially right in His eyes.
-They are right, because God resolved His justice at the cross.
+They are right because God resolved His justice at the cross.

-Paul uses a similar phrase later in this verse.
+Paul uses a similar phrase, “by faith,” later in this verse.
 Faith is the instrument of salvation.
 There is no inherent merit in faith.
-The merit is in the object of faith.
+The value is in the object of faith.

 even we have believed in Christ Jesus,

 “Believed” means to be persuaded of, and hence, to place confidence in.
-When we believe in Christ, we place confidence in or gives credit to Jesus as the only one who can save us from our sins.
+When we believe in Christ, we place confidence in or credit Jesus as the only One who can save us from our sins.
 We entrust our entire eternal future to Christ Jesus.
 He is worthy of our trust.

 that we might be justified

-The word “justified” is a causative verb in the Greek.
+The word “justified” is a causative verb in Greek.
 When we trust the death of Christ to forgive our sins, God declares or causes us to be as right as He is right forever.
-Justification is more than a declaration of “not guilty.”
-It is a declaration of being as right as God is right.
+Justification is more than a declaration of the negative “not guilty.”
+It is a declaration of the positive of being as right as God is right.

 When we place our trust in Christ, we come to the place of full persuasion that we can trust Him for our eternal future.
 We rely on His character.
-Faith in Christ as our object makes our faith valid.
-There is no validity in faith itself.
-Jesus is completely believable because of His person and work.
+Faith in Christ as our object of belief makes our faith valid.
+There is no validity in faith itself but in the object of what is believed.
+He is the reason for our confidence.
+Jesus is entirely believable because of His person and work.

 and not by the works of the law;